Life Stage Planner

 - Assisting children with debt through annual gifts

-- Taking advantage of charitable trust issues to optimize family wealth transfers and maximize tax benefits
+- Taking advantage of charitable trusts to optimize family wealth transfers and maximize tax benefits

 - Maintaining financial stability